doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

 ### Upload sample data

-Let's try to upload some sample data, for that's need we have a demo go-application that upload demo data.
 Since we expose cluster to our local machine by allow list, we can simply run our application from same host to generate load.
 For production use cases you should concider to setup networking access via [this](https://double.cloud/docs/en/vpc/connect-dc-to-aws) guide.

 [kafka.tf#L21-L34](./kafka.tf#L21-L34)

 ```tf
   access {
     ipv4_cidr_blocks = [